Day 01 - Arrival in Kathmandu [1,350m/4,430ft]

 - All expedition organizational requirements

-- Service of base camp manager and climbing sirdars
+- Service of the base camp manager and climbing sirdars

 - Satellite communication system at base camp but nominal charge for use